microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 `<appName>` | true | Specifies the name of your Azure Functions.
 `<region>`* | false | Specifies the region where your Azure Functions will be hosted; default value is **westus**.
 All valid regions are at [Supported Regions](#supported-regions) section.
 `<pricingTier>`* | false | Specifies the pricing tier for your Azure Functions; default value is **Consumption**.
 All valid pricing tiers are at [Supported Pricing Tiers](#supported-pricing-tiers) section.
+`<appServicePlanResourceGroup>` | false | Specifies the resource group of the existing App Service Plan when you do not want to create a new one.
+If this setting is not specified, plugin will use the value defined in `<resourceGroup>`.
+`<appServicePlanName>` | false | Specifies the name of the existing App Service Plan when you do not want to create a new one.
 `<appSettings>` | false | Specifies the application settings for your Azure Functions, which are defined in name-value pairs like following example:<br>`<property>`<br>&nbsp;&nbsp;&nbsp;&nbsp;`<name>xxxx</name>`<br>&nbsp;&nbsp;&nbsp;&nbsp;`<value>xxxx</value>`<br>`</property>`
 `<deploymentType>` | false | Specifies the deployment approach you want to use.<br>Supported values are `msdeploy` and `ftp`.
 Default value is **`msdeploy`**.
 >*: This setting will be used to create a new Azure Functions if specified Azure Functions does not exist; if target Azure Functions already exists, this setting will be ignored.